edysfy/Group_website/sysImp.md

 We used this template to help define and develop our `geoJSON.js` mongo schema; i.e. a data structure that all user posts would follow, including a mood rating, keyword and an explanation (and eventually the username and date/time).
 We made sure this integrated with our data model of the application [REFERENCE DATA MODEL].

 As the complexity of our project began to grow we decided to implement a test process before each git commit and push, to ensure any local changes made did not break the website, which helped facilitate continuous integration as we were constantly compiling and testing our website after changes, and could be confident that code on the live repository was stable.
-See `test_plan.txt` on our repository for details of this testing process.
+See [our test plan](test_plan.txt) on our repository for details of this testing process.

 #### Key implementation issues found: ####
 <table>